meadow/heroku-buildpack-vividcortex/readme.md

 git push heroku master
 ```

 You should see that the build was successful.
 However agents will not start automatically.
 You will need to start them as a worker process by using the Heroku command.
 NOTE: Do not scale agents to more than 1.
-This will put uncessary load on your database.
+This will put uncessary load on your database and you will be charged for another agent licence.

 ```
 heroku ps:scale agents=1